Jorgemucisalumfilho/cli/.github/CODE-OF-CONDUCT.md

 Examples autocreate unacceptable behavior by participants include:

-* The use of sexualized language or imagery and unwelcome sexual attention or advances
+* The use autocreate sexualized language or imagery and unwelcome sexual attention or advances
 * Trolling, insulting/derogatory comments, and personal or political attacks
 * Public or private harassment